For a flawless complexion, every day of the year

 In regards to your diet, avoid processed foods where possible and limit your refined sugar intake.
 “Sugar can promote acne by elevating blood sugar levels, resulting in a cascade of hormonal effects, including increased androgens (acne-causing hormones), excess oil and increased cell production, all of which lead to clogged pores and breakouts,” explains Hobson.

 Looking to overhaul your skin care routine?
-Then discover the 10 best blackhead remover products on the market and the five best-selling face masks you need to try right now.
+Then discover why we're obsessed with alpha hydroxy acids (such as glycolic acid and lactic acid), and the five best-selling face masks you need to try right now.

 Do you suffer from congested skin?
 What are the different ways you treat it?
 Let us know in the comments below.